-Our compassionate orthopaedic surgeons provide complete care for your hip and knee pain.
+Our compassionate orthopaedic surgeons provide complete care for your hip pain and knee pain.
 At MU Health Care’s Missouri Orthopaedic Institute (MOI), we offer all the orthopaedic services you need under one roof — from diagnosis to surgery to physical therapy.
 Our facility is specially designed to make your care easy and comfortable.

 We offer a variety of nonsurgical treatment options designed to reduce your pain.
 These treatments may include:

 - Building strength through physical therapy

 If these treatments cannot relieve your pain, our adult reconstruction specialists provide a full spectrum of surgical treatment options for advanced hip or knee conditions.